Inexact subdomain solves using deflated GMRES for Helmholtz problems: Model problem, discretisation and preconditioning strategies

 \section{Model problem, discretisation and preconditioning strategies}

 Our model problem consists of the Helmholtz equation posed on the unit square:

 Here, the parameter $k$ denotes the wave number.
-Problem \eqref{eq:01} is well-posed so long as $k^2$ is not a Dirichlet eigenvalue of the corresponding Laplace problem.
+Problem \eqref{bootland_mini_03_eq:01} is well-posed so long as $k^2$ is not a Dirichlet eigenvalue of the corresponding Laplace problem.
+Solving the problem with Dirichlet conditions provides a more robust test for the solver, as there is no shift keeping the spectrum away from the origin \cite{bootland2021analysis,MR3534874}.
 In this work we will assume the problem, and any sub-problems, are well-posed.
-To discretise \eqref{eq:01} we use piecewise linear (P1) finite elements on a uniform grid with mesh spacing given by $h = 2\pi k^{-1} n_\text{ppwl}^{-1}$, where $n_\text{ppwl}$ is the number of (grid) points per wavelength (hereinafter referred to as ``ppwl'').
+To discretise \eqref{bootland_mini_03_eq:01} we use piecewise linear (P1) finite elements on a uniform grid with mesh spacing given by $h = 2\pi k^{-1} n_\text{ppwl}^{-1}$, where $n_\text{ppwl}$ is the number of (grid) points per wavelength (hereinafter referred to as ``ppwl'').
 To test the solver performance we initially ensure $n_\text{ppwl} \approx 10$.
 We then double this to approximately 20 ppwl to obtain more accurate numerical solutions.
 Letting $V^{h} \subset H_0^1(\Omega)$ denote the space of piecewise linear functions on our finite element mesh $T^h$ of $\Omega$, our discrete solution $u_{h} \in V^{h}$ satisfies the weak formulation $a(u_h,v_h) = F(v_h) \ \forall \, v \in V^{h}$, where

 With the standard basis for $V^{h}$, we can write the weak formulation as finding the solution to the linear system $A\mathbf{u} = \mathbf{f}$.
 We now consider how to solve such systems.

 The global matrix $A$ is preconditioned by a one-level domain decomposition method.
 To construct the decomposition, we define an overlapping partition ${\left\lbrace \Omega_{j} \right\rbrace}_{j=1}^{N}$ of $\Omega$ together with a restriction operator $R_j$ to move from the global level to the subdomain level.
 We only consider Cartesian (rectangular) subdomains.
 Using this decomposition, the restricted additive Schwarz (RAS) preconditioner is defined by